Jaws (film): Tributes

+Sequels

-SequelsJaws spawned three sequels to declining critical favor and commercial performance.
+Jaws spawned three sequels to declining critical favor and commercial performance.
 Their combined domestic grosses amount to barely half of the first film's.
 In October 1975, Spielberg declared to a film festival audience that "making a sequel to anything is just a cheap carny trick".
 Nonetheless, he did consider taking on the first sequel when its original director, John D. Hancock, was fired a few days into the shoot; ultimately, his obligations to Close Encounters of the Third Kind, which he was working on with Dreyfuss, made it impossible.
 Jaws 2 (1978) was eventually directed by Jeannot Szwarc, with Scheider, Gary, Hamilton, and Jeffrey Kramer reprising their roles.
 It is generally regarded as the best of the sequels.

 Jaws 3-D (1983) does not feature any of the original actors, although it was directed by Joe Alves, who had served as art director and production designer, respectively, on the two preceding films.
 Starring Dennis Quaid and Louis Gossett Jr., it was released to heavily negative reviews in 3D format.
 The effect did not transfer to television or home video, where it was renamed Jaws 3.
-Jaws: The Revenge (1987) was directed by Joseph Sargent and featured the return of Lorraine Gary as Ellen Brody.
-Co-starring Michael Caine, it is considered one of the worst movies ever made.
+Jaws: The Revenge (1987) was directed by Joseph Sargent, co-starred Michael Caine, and featured the return of Lorraine Gary as Ellen Brody.
+Entertainment Weekly listed it among the worst sequels ever made.

 While all three sequels made a profit at the box office (Jaws 2 and Jaws 3-D were among the top 20 highest-grossing films of their respective years), critics and audiences alike were largely dissatisfied with the films.